3 Things to Consider When Filing an Insurance Claim for Basement Flooding

 - Negotiate with the insurance company

-- ensure your rights are upheld throughout the claims process; and
+- Ensure your rights are upheld throughout the claims process

 - Pursue litigation if necessary

 Get a FREE Consultation with a Lawyer in Ontario

-If your basement flooded and you’re having difficulty recovering compensation from your insurance company, contact Preszler Law in Ontario.
-We will review your policy and explain your rights and any open avenues of recourse.
+If your basement flooded and you’re having difficulty recovering compensation from your insurance company, contact Preszler Injury Lawyers in Ontario.
+We may be able to review your policy and explain your rights and any open avenues of recourse.